 How Do I Increase My VA Disability Rating?

 In specific cases, a veteran may be able to get their disability ratings increased by arguing that their condition was not adequately investigated.
-Veterans who feel their ratings are too low can file for decision review.
+Veterans who feel their ratings are too low can file for a decision review.
 However, claims filed more than a year after the rating decisions were received can result in claims needing to be reopened and new evidence needing to be submitted.

-How to Increase Individual Ratings
+Increasing Individual Ratings

 Many veterans are classified as having a disability rating of around 70% despite their disabilities being persistent and disruptive in their daily lives.
 In many cases, these veterans are unable to maintain full-time employment.

 Appealing a disability rating will likely involve proving that a disability has worsened or the initial evaluation was incorrect.
 Appeals filed with the VA over disability ratings can be very complex and challenging for the ordinary person.
-Most applicants need help from an experienced attorney who can provide knowledgeable assistance as it relates to the types of documents and records that the VA is seeking.
+Most applicants need help from an experienced advocate who can provide knowledgeable assistance as it relates to the types of documents and records that the VA is seeking.

-How VA Calculates Combined Ratings
+How The VA Calculates Combined Ratings

 As mentioned above, VA assigns disability ratings based on the severity of your injuries.
 If you don’t have one disability that is given a 100% rating, you may have two or more that total at least 95%.
 However, doing this can be very tricky because of the math VA uses to combine ratings.
 VA disability ratings are not additive.
 Instead, VA employs the Combined Ratings Table to calculate combined disability ratings.